 Product improvement will focus on ensuring that needs and particularities of the target population of the Goascorán watershed are considered in the selection and modelling of the perils, premium, insured amount, awareness and financial education.
-It will also involve the mobilization of partners and system improvements, the setup of business and distribution strategy, digitalization and strengthened processes to improve the pricing and function of the product in the long-term.
-It will consider linkages with financial services provided under output 2.2.2, including whether the insurance product/s can be designed to benefit micro to small-scale enterprises and to likewise use such distribution mechanisms for scaling the offer of the products beyond the project itself.
-The product will also consider risk reduction measures being incorporated under output 1.1.3 and translate these into price reduction of premiums if deemed feasible.
-This would incentivize the self-selection of project beneficiaries to make Eb-DRR investments as a sustainable imprint of the project.
+It will also involve the mobilization of partners and system improvements, the set up of business and distribution strategy, digitalization and strengthened processes

-70 WFP (2018) Assessing the feasibility to introduce climate resilience activities into WFP's projects in El Salvador and Honduras: a surance, climate services and other integrated risk management opportunities.
+70 WFP (2018) Assessing the feasibility to introduce climate resilience activities into WFP's projects in El Salvador and Honduras: insurance, climate services and other integrated risk management opportunities.
 Produced October 2018.